chaoszhang/ASTER/README.md

 Q: I have gene trees but they do not satisfy the requirements for wASTRAL.

-A: You can still use **ASTRAL4**.
-By the way, ASTRAL4 is also useful for finding the supertree.
+A: You can still use **ASTRAL-IV**.
+By the way, ASTRAL-IV is also useful for finding the supertree.

 # ACKNOWLEGEMENT
 ASTER code uses Regularized Incomplete Beta Function by Lewis Van Winkle under zlib License.
 Code is contributed by Chao Zhang supervised by Siavash Mirarab and Rasmus Nielsen.